 8. Codename One

-This cross-platform framework helps in developing the industry-based applications, as it supports rapid application development.
+This cross-platform framework helps in developing industry-based applications, as it supports rapid application development.
 The code can be written in Java and the application is tested and verified with Codename One's test automation tools and simulator devices.
 Codename One framework supports the prominent Integrated Development Environments like Eclipse, NetBeans, and IntelliJ IDEA.
-The developer can build the native iOS Apps and also the native Windows Apps without any Mac machine or PC; this makes it the most interesting feature about its build server.
-This framework is highly recommended in developing the iOS applications.
+The developer can build the native iOS Apps and also the native Windows Apps without any Mac machine or PC; this makes it the most interesting feature of its build server.
+This framework is highly recommended in developing iOS applications.

 What makes it a spoiler - The codename's major flaw is that all the event handlers are stored together in a single file making the development part more cumbersome.
 And, also the framework's graphics UI doesn't meet the requirements of large projects and upon all of it, the visual themes are not updated.